NotDarkn/website/TO-DO.md

 - [x] Create some text which are links
 - [x] Create custom fonts for future use
 - [x] Create a scaled version of the site for mobile devices
+- [x] Create more information to the README of this GitHub

 ##### Changed
 - [x] Change the website background to be in dark mode
 - [x] Change the website with different fonts
 - [x] Change some of the information in the 404 page
 - [x] Change the website to have a bigger font size
+- [x] Change the website to have text dead set fullscreen middle

 ##### Fixed
 - [x] Make `/css`, `/fonts/` and `/img` go to an actual 404 page